mlouis9/xs-interface/docs/html/_sources/Manual/input_cards.rst.txt

 **Notes:**
 	*	At least one branch must be provided.
 	* If only a partial ``units`` list is provided, the remaining unprovided units are set to ``n/a``
+	* At the moment, these units are not used for anything.

 **Examples**: